The frog model on Galton-Watson trees: A - Law

 almost surely.
 Since $\FM^{(\lambda +)}$ dominates the frog model, this limit is positive.
 In particular, this means that we can shift so that we yield a configuration that is recurrent for $\FM^{(\lambda +)}$.
 Since shifting may only reduce the set of particles that awaken---and the trajectories are unchanged aside from the initial particle---this implies that, for ${\sf AGW}$ almost surely every $T$, infinitely many particles visit some (not necessarily fixed) vertex of $T$ with probability $1$.
-Now let's assume that for such a tree $T$, we have ${\sf FM}^{(\lambda +)}_T(\text{recurrence})<1$.
-This would then have to imply that there exists some \emph{fixed} non-root vertex $v$ in $T$ for which ${\sf FM}^{(\lambda +)}_T(v\ \text{is hit i.o. but root is not})>0$ (since the probability of any single frog hitting the root infinitely often is $0$, we can take the term `i.o.' to mean being hit by infinitely many \emph{distinct} frogs).
+Now assume that for such a tree $T$, we have ${\sf FM}^{(\lambda +)}_T(\text{recurrence})<1$.
+This would then have to imply that there exists some \emph{fixed} non-root vertex $v$ in $T$ for which ${\sf FM}^{(\lambda +)}_T(v\ \text{is hit i.o. but root is not})>0$, {\RED where we write i.o.\ for \emph{infinitely often}} (since the probability of any single frog hitting the root infinitely often is $0$ {due to the almost-sure transience of random walks on supercritical Galton-Watson trees}, we can take the term `i.o.' to mean being hit by infinitely many \emph{distinct} frogs).

 Now let $N$ be some positive integer and, for each $n\geq 0$, let $A_n$ represent the event that at least $n+1$ distinct frogs hit $v$ after time $N$ and, among the first $n$ of these, none go on to hit the root afterwards.
-If, in addition, we let $p(v_1,v_2)$ represent the probability that simple random walk begun at $v_1$ ever hits $v_2$ (for any $v_1,v_2$), then from here we observe that for each $n$ we have
+If, in addition, we let $p(v_1,v_2)$ denote the probability that simple random walk begun at $v_1$ ever hits $v_2$, then from here we observe that for each $n$ we have

 Noting that this last expression goes to $0$ as $n\to\infty$, and then allowing $N$ to go to infinity, we see that we cannot in fact have ${\sf FM}^{(\lambda +)}_T(v\ \text{is hit i.o. but root is not})>0$.
 This contradiction then establishes that if $\E_{\AGW}[\FM^{(\lambda)}_{{\bf T}}(\mathrm{recurrent})] > 0$, then it must follow that $\E_{\AGW}[\FM^{(\lambda +)}_{{\bf T}}(\mathrm{recurrent})]=1$.
 Conditioning on the event that the number of sleeping frogs placed at the root is $0$ completes the proof. \end{proof}